-The Duke Islamic Studies Center and Qatar Foundation International present a summer institute for 6-12 educators:
+The Duke Islamic Studies Center, Duke University Middle East Studies Center, and Qatar Foundation International present a summer institute for 6-12 educators:

-Please click here for an idea of the daily schedule.
-Please note that details are still subject to change.
-We will award professional development certificates at the end of the summer institute to every participant.
-Every state has different rules on professional development credit, so the amount of credit an educator receives for participating in the program may vary.
+Each participant will be awarded a professional development certificate at the end of the institute.
+Given that each state has different rules regarding obtaining professional development credit, the amount of credit an educator receives for participating in the program may vary.

 Housing, Meals, and Travel